 Mass balance models based on volume reconciliation usually allow either a percentage system (products are sold with a % of verified content) or a credit system (only a % of products are sold with a verified claim).
-This mass balance model is based on a credit system.
+The mass balance model allowed under this Standard is based on the credit system approach.

 This model allows declaring a proportion of claimed inputs sourced over a specific period within a single site.
 The same proportion may be applied to outputs which will be sold with claims.
-The products' claims will indicate that a credit/mass balance system has been used (see the Claims and Seal Use Standard).
+The products' claims will indicate that a credit/mass balance system has been used (see "The Claims and Seal Use Standard").

-This model is intended to allow Organisations to communicate on their procurement of and progress in increasing Sustainability Framework verified material.
+This model is intended to allow Organisations to communicate on their procurement of and progress in increasing the share of Sustainability Framework compliant material.

-It is not intended for:
+This model is NOT intended for:

-- On-product, customer-facing claims - Use of the Preferred by Nature seal at any stage of the supply chain.
+- On-product, customer-facing claims, - Use of the Preferred by Nature Seal at any stage of the supply chain.